MyGollyGosh/Python-Portfolio/Financial tracker/README.md

 2. **Install Dependencies**: Ensure you have Python installed on your machine.
 Install the required dependencies using `pip install -r requirements.txt`.

-3. **Run the Script**: Execute the `main.py` script using `python main.py`.
+3. **Run the Script**: Execute the `main.py` script using `python Financial data.py`.
 This will pull financial data, save it to CSV and SQLite formats, and execute predefined SQL queries.

 ## Usage